 Again, your goal is to get him to a comfortable enough place that he feels secure enough to go to sleep without nursing and by himself.

-It’s really not unusual for babies to wish to nurse while napping.
+It’s really not unusual for children to wish to breastfeed while napping.
 They do grow out of it eventually.
 There are a couple of things that you could try to help you to slip away.

-Depending upon how big he is, you might let him continue to sleep latched on, but have him in a sling so you can get up and do things while he sleeps.
+Depending upon how big he is, you might let him continue to sleep latched on, but have him in a carrier (sling, wrap, etc.) so you can get up and do things while he sleeps.

-Once baby is in a deep sleep, try and slip away very slowly.
-One thing that sometimes helps is to slip a finger in baby’s mouth near the nipple, then ease the nipple out so baby is just sucking your finger.
+Once your child is in a deep sleep, try and slip away very slowly.
+One thing that sometimes helps is to slip a finger in his mouth near the nipple, then ease the nipple out so he is just sucking your finger.
 Then you can ease your finger out of his mouth – it helps to put a little pressure on baby’s bottom lip as you do this.
 By doing this, you can often keep baby from waking.
 Putting something right up next to him that has mom’s scent (a t-shirt, pillow, or an animal he sleeps with) also helps.

-My kids often seem to detect the loss of body contact and warmth when I get up.
+My children often seem to detect the loss of body contact and warmth when I get up.
 As I’m getting up, I keep my hand(s) on baby for a few moments, then *gradually* take them away so the transition isn’t so sudden.
 Baby will usually stir when I get up, but often goes back to sleep if I keep my hands on him till he gets still again.
-It can also be helpful to put a hard pillow (preferably a warm one that you’ve been sleeping near) beside baby in the spot where you were sleeping so that he doesn’t feel empty space if he reaches out in his sleep.
+If your baby is older, it can also be helpful to put a hard pillow (preferably a warm one that you’ve been sleeping near) beside him in the spot where you were sleeping so that he doesn’t feel empty space if he reaches out in his sleep.
 If baby was resting his feet on me (common with mine), then I’ll sometimes even put a pillow under his feet.
 With an older baby/toddler, I lay him down on top of my pillow if I’m trying to put him down on the bed when he’s already asleep.
 (Keep in mind that it’s not safe to use pillows with young babies due to SIDS risk.)

 It’s often easier to slip away during a nap when you’re both lying down.
-If you’re nursing sitting up, the position change may be waking him – you might try nursing him on a pillow in your lap so you can just transfer him to a bed or the floor without moving him around as much.
-If baby wakes when you put him in his crib, you might try moving him to a pallet on the floor or your bed, instead of his crib – he might nap better in a different place.
+If you’re nursing sitting up, the position change may be waking him – you might try nursing him on a pillow in your lap so you can just transfer him to a bed or the floor without moving him around as much (again, younger babies should not be sleeping on or near pillows).
+If baby wakes when you put him in his crib, you might try moving him to a baby-safe bed or pallet on the floor, instead of his crib – he might nap better in a different place.

 This article has additional tips for helping baby stay asleep: Let Sleeping Babies Lie – please…